kannan-ar/MariGold.HtmlParser/README.md

 ```

 ####Parse CSS styles
 By default parsing HTML will not parse the CSS styles.
-ParseStyles will parse any external and inline styles in the document.
-It will also process styles of every element in the document.
+The ParseStyles method will parse any external or inline styles in the document.
+The parsed styles can be access using the Styles and InheritedStyles properties of IHtmlNode.
 ```csharp
 HtmlParser parser = new HtmlTextParser(@"<html>
 		<head>